akeneo/pim-community-dev/Bundle/WorkflowBundle/Resources/doc/reference/getting-started.md

 (string, object, entity etc.) and additional options depending on type (for example "class" when type is "object").

 * **Transition** - action that change current step of Workflow Item (i.e. moves it from one step to another).
-Transition is allowed if it's Condition is satisfied.
-Before Transition performed Init Action is executed and after transition performed - Post Action is executed.
+Transition is allowed if it's Conditions are satisfied.
+Before Transition performed Init Actions are executed and after transition performed - Post Actions are executed.
 Transition can be used as a start transition - it means that this transition will start Workflow and create new instance of Workflow Item.
 Transition optionally could have a form.
 In this case this form will be showed to user when Transition button is clicked.
 Transition contains name, label and some additional options.